 Phew!
-We we’re getting really used to mobile carriers with contracts so that sounds like a relief!
+We’re getting really used to mobile carriers with contracts so that sounds like a relief!

-They do however offer a ‘Tab’ system which allows you to purchase a phone at $0 or a low cost and pay it off monthly offer a certain term – we’ll go in-depth into that a little later.
+They do however offer a ‘Tab’ system that allows you to purchase a phone at $0 or a low cost and pay it off monthly and offer a certain term – we’ll go in-depth into that a little later.

 In terms of retails, you see kiosks in major malls around the country, they do not however have actual ‘stores’.

 You can also sign up for Koodo services at major retailers such as Best Buy, Costco, Loblaw’s and a few more.
 Koodo Mobile has seen success with the younger demographic.